Skip to content

 Submitted batch job 273892

-The xfer queue can be used to transfer files between compute systems and HPSS.
-Shown below is an example of running hostname on the xfer queue.
+The xfer QOS can be used to transfer files between compute systems and HPSS.
+Shown below is an example of running hostname in the xfer QOS.

 elvis@perlmutter> srun --qos xfer --time 12:00:00 hostname